Rodelph/Aim-Trainer/README.md

   - sfml-system-2.dll
   - sfml-window-2.dll

-And add them to x64/Release file next to the .exe file of the project.
+Please build your project, and then put the dll files in the x64/Release directory next to the .exe file of the project.
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""